LCBH/UKano/MANUAL.md

  7. `u=f(u1,...,un)` and `f` does occur in equations then we let a fresh session name be the idealisation of `u`

-The options `--ideal-greedy` and `--ideal-full-syntax` allows to modify the above heuristic:
+The options `--ideal-semantic` and `--ideal-syntaxic` allow to modify the above heuristic:
- - `--ideal-greedy` replaces the cases 6. and 7. as follows: when `f` is not a tuple then the idealisation is a fresh session name, otherwise we proceed as in 6.
+ - `--ideal-semantic` replaces the cases 6. and 7. as follows: when `f` is not a tuple then the idealisation is a fresh session name, otherwise we proceed as in 6.
- - `--ideal-full-syntax` removes the case 7 and removes the condition "`f` does not occur in equations " in case 6.
+ - `--ideal-syntaxic` removes the case 7 and removes the condition "`f` does not occur in equations " in case 6.
 In case the protocol is in the shared case, UKano then displays a warning message saying that the user should verify WA item (ii) separately.